All right, here's the latest flash from the from Reuters over Judge Vinson.

 He doesn't have slave blood.

-He didn't, he's not down for the struggle.
+He's not down for the struggle.

-He doesn't really know what the black circumstance in this country is all about.
+What the black circumstance in this country is all about.

 And I said, whoa.

-What's now it's Barbara Aaron Reich.
+No, it's Barbara Aaron Reich.

 Maybe David Aaron Reich.

-Aaron David Ernstein.
+Aaron David Erinstein.

-And it's all about how Obama is simply the magic Negro.
+And it's all about how Obama is simply the Magic Negro.

 I'd never heard the term before.